-What Can a Handyman Do in Iredell, North Carolina?
+What Can a Handyman Do Without a License in Iredell, North Carolina?

 In North Carolina, a “handyman” can legally do many small repair/improvement jobs without a state contractor license only if each job is under the state’s general-contractor threshold and the work does not enter licensed trades (electrical/plumbing/HVAC) or require permits you can’t legally pull.
 For most construction/repair work in NC, a state General Contractor license is triggered when the cost of the undertaking is $40,000 or more (labor + materials, for a single project).
 Separate state trade licenses are required for most electrical, plumbing, HVAC/refrigeration, and fire-sprinkler work regardless of job size.